-Prerequisites: IT 120; keyboarding speed of 50 cwpm or concurrent enrollment in IT 109
+Prerequisites: IT 120; OT 129 (may be taken concurrently); recommended keyboarding speed of 50 cwpm or concurrent enrollment in IT 109

 Introduces the preparation of simple legal documents using Corel WordPerfect®.
 Macro and template use, merging documents, redlining, and other word processing skills are developed.
 A basic understanding of various types of law offices, law-office ethics, the court system, legal references, and administrative agencies will be covered.
 Students will be exposed to the courts, the law library, the law office setting, and legal research.